Abelik1/echostate/echostate/README.md

 For extra safety, add a small jitter to A before factorizations: A = A + 1e-12 * I (scale by A.norm() if needed).

 If you compute multiple outputs, all solvers above handle multiple RHS (xTy has shape (R+1, d_out)), so they’re vectorized.

+TODO
+Get all the graphs we have ever needed.
+So we have the graph with histograms and fourier analysis One plot of 1 esn at tuned values on trained values ont plot of 1 esn at tuned values on non trianed values ^Train this on variation of Large times steps, lots of batches.

+Then make plots with a lot of trained esns, without tolerance MAke plots with a lot of trained esns with tolerance